giantswarm/external-dns-app/docs/upgrading.md

 ## Upgrading from v2 to v3.0.0

-Starting from `external-dns` version `3.0.0` and later, there have been modifications to the values.yaml schema.
-These changes were introduced in version `2.28.0`, and the previous format has been completely removed in version 3.
+Starting from `external-dns-app` version `3.0.0`, there have been modifications to the values.yaml schema.
+These changes were introduced in version `2.28.0`, and the previous format has been completely removed in version 3.0.0.
 Therefore, it's important to take note of these updates while upgrading.

 ### Values